NeuroJSON/jdata/JData_specification.md

 JData supports the storage of complex values or arrays using only the annotated N-D array storage format.
 In this case, a named node `"_ArrayIsComplex_":true` must be added into the structure.
-In the meantime, `"_ArrayData_"` shall be defined as a 2-D array by concatenating the serialized real and imaginary parts of the complex array as column vectors, with the real-part as the first column vector, and the imaginary-part in the 2nd column vector.
-The two  column vectors must have the same length.
+In the meantime, `"_ArrayData_"` shall be defined as a 2-D array by concatenating the serialized real and imaginary parts of the complex array as row vectors, with the real-part as the first row vector, and the imaginary-part in the 2nd row vector.
+The two row vectors must have the same length.

-For example, a complex double-precision 1x3 row vector `a=[2+6*i, 4+3.2*i,  1.2+9.7*i]` can be stored as
+For example, a complex double-precision 1x3 row vector `a=[2+6*i, 4+3.2*i,  1.2+9.7*i]` shall be stored as

 ```
    {